 Among the prominent themes of her work was the need for and challenges of developing community.
 Sayers, who was herself an active member of various writing groups throughout her lifetime, offers her readers visions of both fractured and harmonious communities.

-In this third volume in the Hansen Lectureship Series, Christine Colón explores the role of community in Sayers's works.
+In this Hansen Lectureship volume, Christine Colón explores the role of community in Sayers's works.
 In particular, she considers how Sayers offers a vision of communities called to action, faith, and joy, and she reflects on how we also are called to live in community together.

 "Christine Colón has written an original and thoroughly fascinating book on Dorothy L. Sayers and community.
 Sayers enthusiasts will appreciate her meticulous research, but even the general reader who doesn't know Sayers will learn something about how people can live together in harmony despite the traumas of this world."